 The T-shirts were part of a larger shipment of clothing and quilts stopped by Sars and became the subject of intense negotiations and threats of litigation between the ANC and Sars to secure their release in time to be distributed to ANC supporters.

 Sources sympathetic to the then Sars acting commissioner, Ivan Pillay, claimed his refusal to bend the rules for the party played a role in him becoming a political target.
+He was suspended and resigned earlier this year following allegations that he had presided over a “rogue unit” at Sars.

 The same unit, which Pillay maintained was legal, had begun investigating Huang, and the same sources said this was among its most sensitive cases that were the real reason why the unit was shut down.